Universal Pictures: The Laemmles lose control

 Universal's forays into high-quality production spelled the end of the Laemmle era at the studio.
 Taking on the task of modernizing and upgrading a film conglomerate in the depths of the Great Depression was risky, and for a time, Universal slipped into receivership.
-The theater chain was scrapped, but Carl, Jr. held fast to distribution, studio, and production operations.
+The theater chain was scrapped, but Carl Jr. held fast to distribution, studio, and production operations.

 The end for the Laemmles came with a lavish version of Show Boat (1936), a remake of its earlier 1929 part-talkie production, and produced as a high-quality, big-budget film rather than as a B-picture.
 The new film featured several stars from the Broadway stage version, which began production in late 1935, and unlike the 1929 film, was based on the Broadway musical rather than the novel.
-Carl, Jr.'s spending habits alarmed company stockholders.
+Carl Jr.'s spending habits alarmed company stockholders.
 They would not allow production to start on Show Boat unless the Laemmles obtained a loan.
 Universal was forced to seek a $750,000 production loan from the Standard Capital Corporation, pledging the Laemmle family's controlling interest in Universal as collateral.
 It was the first time Universal had borrowed money for a production in its 26-year history.
 The production went $300,000 over budget; Standard called in the loan, cash-strapped Universal could not pay, and Standard foreclosed and seized control of the studio on April 2, 1936.

 Although Universal's 1936 Show Boat (released a little over a month later) became a critical and financial success, it was not enough to save the Laemmles' involvement with the studio.
-They were unceremoniously removed from the company they had founded.
+They were unceremoniously removed from the company they had founded, with studio advertisements referring to "the new Universal".
 Because the Laemmles personally oversaw production, Show Boat was released (despite the takeover) with Carl Laemmle and Carl Laemmle Jr.'s names on the credits and in the film's advertising campaign.
 Standard Capital's J. Cheever Cowdin had taken over as president and chairman of the board of directors and instituted severe cuts in production budgets.
 Joining him were British entrepreneurs C.M.
 Woolf and J. Arthur Rank, who bought a significant stake in the studio.
 Gone were the big ambitions, and though Universal had a few big names under contract, those it had been cultivating, like William Wyler and Margaret Sullavan, left.

 Meanwhile, producer Joe Pasternak, who had been successfully producing light musicals with young sopranos for Universal's German subsidiary, repeated his formula in the United States.
 Teenage singer Deanna Durbin starred in Pasternak's first American film, Three Smart Girls (1936).
 The film was a box-office hit and reputedly resolved the studio's financial problems.
 The film's success led Universal to offer her a contract, which for the first five years of her career, produced her most successful pictures.